senanu/b40/docs/ch15/ch15_DNAReplication.md

 1. Push more DNA through the helicase to separate the two strands.
 1. Continue adding nucleotides to the *leading strand* by moving the polymerase towards the helicase.
 1. Re-attach your DNA polymerase on the *lagging strand* closer to the helicase.
 Then add nucleotides in the 3' direction away from the helicase.
+    1. Make sure that when you re-attach the polymerase, you make sure the template DNA fills up the polymerase.
 1. When your polymerase on the lagging strand reaches the previously completed DNA, remove it and re-attach it to the DNA closer to the helicase.
 These short fragments of double stranded DNA made on the *lagging strand* are called Okazaki fragments.
+1. Continue replicating the DNA until both strands have been completely replicated.
+    1. Notice that you will not be able to replicate all the way to the end on the lagging strand.